The Museum of Vancouver is an attraction that should be firmly rooted at the top of any history buff’s Vancouver travel itinerary.

 The MOV is open 7 days a week.
 The hours of operation can be found below:

-We’d recommend allotting about 1.5-2 hours for you visit.
+We’d recommend allotting 1.5 hours to 2 hours for a typical visit.

 Before we bring this article to a close we’ll leave you with a few quick tips for your visit to the Museum of Vancouver.